Skip to main content

 1. INTRODUCTION

-1.1 This rule documents the standards and procedures for tenure-stream faculty members in the Department of Foreign Languages and Literatures, pursuant to reappointment, promotion in academic rank, and/or the conferral of tenure, and is supplementary and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU RUL05.67.411 – College of Humanities and Social Sciences Reappointment, Promotion and Tenure Standards and Procedures.
+1.1 This rule documents the standards and procedures for tenure-track faculty members in the Department of World Languages & Cultures for reappointment, promotion in academic rank, and/or the conferral of tenure, and is supplementary to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU RUL05.67.411 – College of Humanities and Social Sciences Reappointment, Promotion and Tenure Standards and Procedures.

-2.1 The three (3) areas of faculty responsibility in the Department of Foreign Languages and Literatures are scholarly activity, teaching, and service.
-Evaluations of the quality and quantity of professional accomplishments in all three (3) areas will be used to make decisions concerning reappointments, promotions, and the granting of tenure.
+2.1 The three (3) realms of faculty responsibility recognized in the Department of World Languages & Cultures are discovery of knowledge through discipline-guided inquiry (scholarship), teaching and mentoring of undergraduate and graduate students (teaching), and service to professional societies and the discipline and service and engagement within the university itself (service).
+Evaluations of the quality and quantity of professional accomplishments in all three (3) realms will be used to make decisions concerning reappointments, promotions, and the granting of tenure.
+Faculty performance will be evaluated in recognition of the weight of percentages assigned to each realm of responsibility on the Statement of Faculty Responsibilities (SFR).

 3. GENERAL STANDARDS

-The Department of Foreign Languages and Literatures seeks to appoint and retain as members of the faculty those individuals having the highest qualifications as demonstrated by their performance in teaching, including the ability to direct graduate study; in scholarly activity; and in service to the Department, University, and profession.
-A faculty member’s cumulative record of teaching, scholarship, and service is considered in all tenure and promotion.
+The Department of World Languages & Cultures seeks to appoint and retain as members of the faculty those individuals having the highest qualifications as demonstrated by their performance in teaching, including the ability to direct graduate study; in scholarship; and in service to the Department, University, and profession.
+A faculty member’s cumulative record of teaching, scholarship, and service is considered in all tenure, reappointment and promotion decisions.

 3.1 Teaching